- Published: 15 December 2016 15 December 2016

 The Pre-65 Motocross Club is affiliated with the AMCA and race meetings are run in-line with AMCA regulations.
 As part of your AMCA license, you will be provided with insurance.
 You will not be allowed to race without an AMCA race license, you must have an annual AMCA licence or a day licence.

 I've got my Pre-65 Motocross Club membership and AMCA race license.
 How do I enter for a race meeting?

 To enter a race meeting you will need to complete an entry form and send it along with a cheque and SAE to the race meeting secretary.
-To do this, download the Generic Entry Form from the Downloads section on the top-right of the home page. (to be updated JH) Then find the set of regs in the same downloads section for the scramble you wish to enter.
+To do this, download the Regs & Entry Form from the race calendar page (PDF regulations) for the scramble you wish to enter.
 You will then need to send your completed entry form, along with an SAE and cheque payable to "Pre-65 Motocross Club Ltd", to the address of the secretary supplied on the regs form.